divriots/starter-furious/tooltip/doc/tooltip.md

 # tooltip

-The `fs-tooltip` component is used provide extra information about another element when it is hovered.
+The `fs-tooltip` component is used to provide extra information about another element when it is hovered.

 ## Setup